ddrazir/alarm4pi/README.md

 # alarm4pi v0.2
 This project implements an application software to convert a Raspberry Pi into an alarm system for your house.
-It has been tested with a Raspberry Pi 3 model B and Raspbian 32 bits (now called Raspberry Pi OS).
+It has been tested with a Raspberry Pi 3 model B and Raspberry Pi OS (64-bit).

 ## Description
 alarm4pi monitors the state of a presence-detection sensor (PIR sensor) and